jaehyun1009/poker-project/README.md

 # Poker Project
+## Description
+Poker game that can support one user and up to 7 "villains" that mirror your betting moves.
+Heavy emphasis on Javascript, especially with clever use of array iterator methods.

+### Languages Used
+- Javascript (ES6)
+- HTML5
+- CSS3
+- Github

 ## How to Play Poker
 DISCLAIMER: Do not play online for money unless you know what you're doing!